linkerd/website/linkerd.io/content/2/tasks/securing-your-service.md

 ## Validating mTLS with tshark

-The final way to validate mTLS is to look at raw network traffic.
-(Note that this approach requires full access to the Kubernetes node.)
+The final way to validate mTLS is to look at raw network traffic within the cluster.

 Linkerd includes a [debug sidecar](/2/tasks/using-the-debug-container/) that comes with a selection of commands that make it easier to verify and debug the